tremby/json-multi-parse/README.md

 ### Typescript

-The default type of each item of the returned array is `object`.
+The default type of each item of the returned array is `any`.
 This can be overridden if you are certain of what you will be receiving, by passing a type to the generic: